 to the address you provided on your application.

 Once your lease is approved and you receive your signed copy of your Rental

 Agreement, you should secure your renter's insurance.
 It is relatively inexpensive but something no

 tenant should be without.
 Many tenants mistakenly believe that the building owner's insurance protects

 the tenant's belongings.
 This is incorrect.
 The landlord's insurance only covers the landlord and the

 building structure.
-It doesn't cover damages caused by tenants.
+It doesn't cover damages to tenant property caused by tenants or acts of nature.

 Example: A tenant leaves for Christmas break and turns off the heat in his apartment which results in

 pipes freezing and breaking and flooding the apartment below his unit.
 In this situation, the tenant who turned off his heat is responsible for all damage to the building and any tenant belongings damaged in the lower apartment.
 The same goes for any kind of tenant-caused, destructive negligent act (cooking fires, etc).

 It is for these reasons that we require every tenant to be covered by renter's insurance.
 The first place